 If you want to know why your pc slows down, you must understand disk usage in task manager.
 We have faced pc slowing down or even ‘hang.’
 That is where windows task manager comes into action.
-It helps you to deal with misbehaving programs, whether they are draining CPU, RAM, etc.
+It helps you to deal with misbehaving programs, whether they are draining CPU, RAM, etc. After navigating into Task Manager, you can get the Disk Usage.

 Table of Contents